makise-homura/kexec-e2k/README.md

 ## Build requirements

 * `<limits.h>` should have `PATH_MAX` defined.
-* `libpci` should be available to meson to enable bridge reset (but project is still buildable without it, yet you will not be able to reset PCI bridge in this case).
 * Unless `-Duse_kernel_hdr=false` is specified, you should have common kernel headers installed (specifically, `uapi/asm-generic/setup.h` header with `COMMAND_LINE_SIZE` defined).

 # Usage